 Some big users are skipping 40G and going right to 100G, generally on SM fiber.

 The 40/100 Gb/s MM standards call for multiple 10 Gb/s channels run over parallel multimode optical fiber cables, the new MM fibe rWDM (see below) or WDM on singlemode fiber.
 The MM links require 8 fibers for 40 Gb/s (two fibers transmitting in opposite directions for each 10 Gb/s link) and 20 fibers for 100 Gb/s.
 These links use the MTP multifiber connector in 12 and 24 fiber configurations, the same connector used on prefab systems today so there are some unused fibers.
 Singlemode generally uses LC connectors.
 The largest users of data centers have expressed a preference for WDM on SM fiber for reduced cabling bulk and cost.

 Here is a table of the options for faster speeds.
-There is a lot of activity to add new variations, e.g. 25G and 50G in the standards committees, so keeping up with the latest standards requires checking the appropriate standards groups.
+There is a lot of activity to add new variations, e.g. 200G and 400G and up in the standards committees, so keeping up with the latest standards requires checking the appropriate standards groups.

 Beyond 10G, the issue is cost as well as cabling bulk.
 MM fiber generally uses parallel optics with 10G channels to build higher speeds.
 Short wavelength WDM is still limited in availability or support.
 The VCSEL sources used for MM are cheaper but it requires many more fibers and that can offset the higher cost of SM WDM transceivers.
 SM at 100G is especially advanced, using 4x25G channels over each fiber, making it much less complex in the cable plant.